Merry Everything Sign

 By the way, I actually created a marquee sign out of an old frame instead, which you can see here.

-Anyway, once I had my wood planked base, I decided to paint it white with some leftover sample paint I had in a mason jar.
-I brushed on a couple coats, not too concerned on making it perfect as I had plans to distress it later on.
+Anyway, once I had my wood-planked base, I decided to paint it white with some leftover sample paint I had in a mason jar.
+I brushed on a couple of coats, not too concerned about making it perfect as I had plans to distress it later on.

 I created the “Merry Everything” design in Illustrator and based the size on the measurements of my wood.
 You can use a program like Word or any image editing software, including PicMonkey to create the design for your own sign.